 For more information about claiming tax relief on business expenses, see www.gov.uk/tax-relief-for-employees at the UK Government website.

-If you are going permanent or leaving the country, just let us know via email that you wish to end your employment with us.
+If you are going permanent or leaving the country, you can request to end your contract with i4 by requesting your p45 through the Myi4 App.
 Please note that you may be required to complete your current assignment before you are entitled to do this.
-When making this request do let us know the end date as well as the reason for doing so.
 As soon as we receive your request we will check your contractual situation and if everything is OK we will proceed to process your P45.
-It may take up to 7 working days for your P45 to become available on your Myi4 portal.
+It may take up to 7 working days for your P45 to become available on your Myi4 App.

 If you have finished your latest assignment it does not mean you need to end your employment with us.
 If you are in between assignments, you can stay as an employee of ours on un-paid leave.
 Once you obtain a new assignment let us know and we will take care of the details with your agency.
 If you are working with a brand new agency, simply log onto your Myi4 portal and from the ‘Admin’ options select ‘New assignment’.
 We will then submit all of the contractual information across to your new agency/end client.
 Please make sure you complete all of the information to ensure there is no delay in your payments.